Quantum technology: unique research field full of potential

 Today’s computers and sensors are not only much faster than ever before, but also much smaller.
 Despite this continuous development, the principle has always remained the same: a bit has a value of 0 or 1.
 Quantum technology works differently.
 Because the laws of nature at the microscopic level are different to those at the macroscopic level, an electric current, for instance, can move both clockwise and anticlockwise.
-The quantum bit or qubit does not have the value 0 or 1, but rather 0 and 1.
+As a result, the quantum bit or qubit does not have the value 0 or 1, but rather 0 and 1.

 Quantum system design

-- the development of data analyses and control algorithms.
+- developing data analyses and control algorithms.

 Within the QuTech partnership we focus on new possibilities together with TU Delft and industrial partners, such as quantum computing and quantum internet.
 To support the first steps and explore the opportunities, we developed the computer platform Quantum Inspire.